 Instructions

-- Meanwhile, while the rice is cooking, roast acorn squash.
+- While the rice is cooking, roast acorn squash.
 Preheat oven to 350 degrees Fahrenheit.
-In a bowl, toss squash with curry powder, 1 tablespoon of olive oil, ¼ teaspoon each of salt and pepper.
-Place squash cubes on a parchment paper lined baking sheet and bake for 40 minutes, tossing halfway, or until tender.
+In a bowl, toss squash with 1 tablespoon of olive oil, curry powder, ¼ teaspoon each of salt and black pepper.
+Line a sheet pan with parchment paper.
+Place squash cubes on the prepared sheet pan and bake for 40 minutes or until tender, stirring halfway through cooking.

-- On the stovetop over medium heat, add remaining ½ tablespoon of olive oil and cook garlic 1 minute.
-Add kale, ¼ cup of water and remaining ¼ teaspoon each of salt and pepper.
-Cook kale about 5 minutes.
+- Meanwhile, heat remaining ½ tablespoon of olive oil in a medium skillet on the stovetop over medium heat.
+Add garlic and cook for 1 minute.
+Add kale, ¼ cup of water and remaining ¼ teaspoon each of salt and black pepper.
+Cook kale for about 5 minutes until wilted, stirring occasionally.

 - In a large bowl, combine cooked rice, roasted acorn squash, and kale (and more salt, if desired).
-Toss to combine.
-Garnish with pumpkin seeds and pomegranate arils.
-Enjoy!
+Stir to combine.
+Transfer to a serving dish and garnish with pumpkin seeds and pomegranate arils.
+Serve and enjoy!

 I love absolutely everything about this salad!
 Great way to use up rice leftovers.